google/pigweed/README.md

 the ST Micro STM32L452 or the Nordic NRF82832.
 The modules are designed to facilitate easy integration into existing codebases.

-Some Pigweed modules have been used in the development of Google’s first-party devices, including the Stadia Controller and Pixel Buds.

 Pigweed is in the early stages of development, and should be considered experimental.
 We’re continuing to evolve the platform and add new modules.
 We value developer feedback along the way.